henrikskog/organized/README.md

 ### Backend
 - Language: *Node.js*
-- Web server api framework: *Express.js*
+- Web server api framework: (Strapi)[https://strapi.io/]
 - Database: *MySQL*

 ## Background

-Hobby project originally developed to organize sheet music.
+Hobby project originally developed to organize stuff by a a variable amount of categorized tags.
 Has turned in to a nice small project to explore web technologies.